alvincjin/Niagara/README.md

 ## CQRS & Event Sourcing

-With the distributed guarantees of Exactly Once Processing, Event Driven Services supported by Apache Kafka become reliable, fast and nimble, blurring the line between business system and big data pipeline.
+With the distributed guarantees of Exactly Once Processing, Event Driven Services supported by Apache Kafka become reliable, fast and nimble, blurring the line between transactional business system and big data pipeline.
-Please check my [Big Data Blog](http://alvincjin.blogspot.ca/2017/04/event-sourcing-and-cqrs.html) for the details of CQRS & Event Sourcing.
+Please check my [Blog Post](http://alvincjin.blogspot.ca/2017/04/event-sourcing-and-cqrs.html) for the details of CQRS & Event Sourcing.
 CDC(Chang Data Capture) is an approach to stream the database changes from binlogs to Kafka State Store.

+Kafka for Event Sourcing is not a good idea.

+Kafka is not a database, not designed to query
+Kafka is not possible to reply events, filtering particular aggregate root.
+Create topic per aggregate root will lead to a huge number of topics/partitions.